 Other neighbourhoods to stay in Busan

-Located in the east of the city, Haeundae is Busan’s glitzy beach area and offers a delightful mix of city and sea, a cosmopolitan atmosphere, lively restaurants and fun-loving nightlife.
+Located in the east of the city, Haeundae is Busan’s glitzy beach area and offers a delightful mix of city and sea, a cosmopolitan atmosphere, lively restaurants and fun-loving nightlife, making it an excellent place to stay.
 Accommodation is plentiful around here owing to the fact that it is one of Seoul’s most popular beach resorts.
 The beach itself is about 2km of soft golden sands that gets very busy in high season.
-However, thanks to Buson’s sub-tropical climate, year round this beach can be enjoyed to the max.
+However, thanks to Busan’s sub-tropical climate, year-round this beach can be enjoyed to the max.
 You can also seek out Dongbaekseom Island on foot where you will discover a wooded nature reserve overlooking mesmerising views of Haeundae Beach.

-Similar to Haeundae, Gwangalli Beach is a heady mix of soft golden sand, water sports, restaurants and nightlife.
-It is conveniently closer to the city centre and main attractions than Haeundae, and because of this has a more urban feel.
-There are many accommodation options in this area and at night its local and international restaurants teem with life.
-Officially opened in 2003, Buson’s famed suspension bridge, the Diamond Bridge, forms a gracious arch that connects Haeundae-gu to Suyeong-gu and is the second longest bridge in the country after the Incheon Bridge.
+Similar to Haeundae, the Gwangalli Beach area offers a heady mix of soft golden sand, water sports, restaurants and nightlife.
+The neighbourhood is conveniently closer to the city centre and main attractions than Haeundae, and because of this has a more urban feel.
+There are many great places to stay in this area and at night its local and international restaurants teem with life.
+Officially opened in 2003, Busan’s famed suspension bridge, the Diamond Bridge, forms a gracious arch that connects Haeundae-gu to Suyeong-gu and is the second longest bridge in the country after the Incheon Bridge.
 There is also an outdoor concert venue where the Busan Ocean Festival among other yearly events are staged.

 Gwanglali Beach is also famous for its pristine waters, with which you can prepare raw fish.
 For a memorable lunch or dinner of tasty seafood, head to the fish market situated to the north end of the beach.
 Choose your fish from one of the vendors and then take it to be prepared and sliced for you upstairs in one of the many restaurants.